 The keys were the following four actions:

-Another tool that helped was Google.
-Google made it easy to find answers to almost any Python question I had.
+Another tool that helped was a search engine.
+Searching made it easy to find answers to almost any Python question I had.

 This wasn't without obstacles.
-The version of Python we used had a lot of supporting tools that weren't documented well, and not found in Google.
+The version of Python we used had a lot of supporting tools that weren't documented well, and not found in the search engine.
 In addition, I had what Charlie Munger calls Deprival Super Reaction Syndrome.
-This is where a loss causes an over reaction.
+This is where a loss causes an overreaction.

 There was no one in my group that I could ask basic questions.
 It would get frustrating trying to figure out poor error messages or complex and poorly documented processes.